quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 ## Input
 - Figma Documentation
 - Figma Link
+- Figma Component Parsing Rules (from "docs/product-context.md")
+- Figma component screenshot (given by me)

 ## Expected Output
-Document in the README.md file in the "Component Structure" sub-section:
+- Document in the README.md file in the "Component Structure" sub-section:
-- High-level HTML markup structure of the component and how it might vary based on the props values.
-Even though this is a high-level plan, the structure must be consistent with the "React Component Template" defined in "./code-patterns.md"
+  - High level structure tree of the component to visualize the component hierarchy
   - List of child components that need imported elsewhere from the "src/components" folder
   - List of child components that need breakdown into the "parts" folder
   - A list of clarifying questions for props usage or component structure to help you define the markup structure better
+  - An empty sub-section "Implementation Notes"

 ## Step
-1. First, notify the instruction you are working on.
-In this case, "Instruction 1.05: Plan HTML structure of the component"
+1. Ask me for Figma component screenshot and stop proceeding further until I provide it
+2. Review the Figma Component Parsing Rules (from "docs/product-context.md")
-2. Calling Figma MCP tool
+3. Calling Figma MCP tool
-3. If and only if the MCP tool is not available, inform me and stop what you are doing
+4. If and only if the MCP tool is not available, inform me and stop what you are doing
-4. Once you get the API response, if you see the master component name does not match the component name in the Figma Documentation, immediately inform me and stop this task.
+5. Once you get the Figma data, if you see the master component name does not match the component name in the Figma Documentation, immediately inform me and stop this task.
-5. Otherwise, from the API response, look through the Figma layers of the component and think through what might be the possible components or HTML tags needed for this component.
+6. Otherwise, from the Figma data and screenshot combined with the Parsing Rules, think through what might be the possible components or HTML tags needed for this component.
 Ignore the styling details for now

-   **Knowledge**:
-   - You can safely ignore the layer "Part = Base".
-   - If the component name whose Category is "Icons", "Logos", "Images", "Videos", these are media assets.
-Thus, you can skip looking layers down further and use the appropriate semantic HTML tags to handle the their content gracefully:
-     - For Icons components' content, import the right icon from the lucide-react library using the Format values
-     - For Logos, Images, and Videos components' content, it should be imported from the assets folder.
-Thus, in your plan, just signify the path to the assets folder at "src/assets"
-   - For each variant, if any node/layer whose type is "INSTANCE" and name contains the master component name, then it should be break down into a sub-component in the "parts" folder.
-For example, "Element/Images/M-03 Stories Image/Mobile" is a sub-component of "Molecule/Cards/M-03 Stories/Mobile"
-   - For each variant, if any layer/node whose type is "INSTANCE" and name does NOT contain the master component name, then it is a separate component that should be imported elsewhere from the "src/components" folder.
-   - Layer whose name starts with "Part" does not need be break down into a React component:
-     - The layer "Part = Base" establishes the foundation for all subsequent component parts.
-Its purpose is to clearly identify the core structure of the component.
-You can safely ignore this layer now
-     - The layer "Part = [Content Description]" indicate content-specific layers.
-Examples: Part = Image, Part = Title, Part = Description.
-     - The layer "Part = [Layout Type]" to indicate layout-specific layers.
-Examples: Part = Flex, Part = Grid, Part = Flex Item, Part = Flex Item 1.
-     - Use Part = [Group Description] to indicate group-specific layers.
-Examples: Part = Links, Part = Navigation, Part = List, Part = Wrapper, Part = Elements.

-6. Then, look through the Figma Documentation of the component and think through how the structure might adapt to the props values.
-7. Refine your high-level HTML structure of the component and document in the README.md file in the "Component Structure" sub-section.
-8. Ask me for my magic word "ok" to continue with the next instruction (Instruction 1.06 below)

 <br/>

-# Instruction 1.06: Plan Tailwind Variants configuration
+# Instruction 1.05: Plan Tailwind Variants configuration

 ## Objective
 This task is to plan the Tailwind variants configuration based on the Figma documentation, Figma data, and high-level HTML structure of the component to see how the styling should be applied